Hanford, California: Arts and culture

 The Kings Art Center was opened in 1989 to be the premier visual arts gallery and art training center of Kings County.
 It hosts gallery showings throughout the year, as well as art classes for adults and children.

 The Kings District Fair is a traditional county fair held on four days in mid-June at the Kings Fairgrounds.
 The Renaissance of Kings Cultural Arts Faire is held the first weekend of October at Courthouse Square in Hanford's city center.
 The event typically attracts 15,000 people over the two-day period.

 The Kings Symphony Orchestra was founded in 1963 and draws musicians from throughout the central and southern San Joaquin Valley.
 The orchestra generally performs four times a year.

-The Hanford Carnegie Museum was built in 1905 as one of the many Carnegie libraries that were funded by the steel industry magnate, Andrew Carnegie.
+In 1903, steel magnate and philanthropist Andrew Carnegie donated $12,500 for the construction of the Hanford Carnegie Library which opened in 1905 as one of the many Carnegie libraries.
 The library was replaced by a new structure at a different location in 1968.
 The old library was later renovated and re-opened as the Hanford Carnegie Museum in 1975.

 The former Clark Center for Japanese Art and Culture had the mission of collecting, preserving and exhibiting works of fine art, primarily the arts of Japan.
 The center also housed a specialist library for Japanese art and culture.
 The Clark Center closed permanently on June 30, 2015.
 The art collection was moved to the Minneapolis Institute of Arts and the bonsai collection was transferred to the Shinzen Friendship Garden at Woodward Park in Fresno, California.

 Chinese immigrants that arrived in the late 19th century created a thriving Chinatown in Hanford in the neighborhood around China Alley.
 China Alley was the site of the famous but now closed Imperial Dynasty restaurant.
 Hanford's Taoist Temple (listed on the National Register of Historic Places) built in 1893 is also there.
 A Moon Festival is held in China Alley in early October.
 In July 2011, Hanford city council commissioned a study of China Alley with the hope of revitalizing it.
 The China Alley Preservation Society is a non profit organization dedicated to preserving and revitalizing China Alley.